tatianagul/python-learning/README.md

 ---

+### 3. Command Engine (Console Commands)
+📂 `location: oop/command_engine/`

+A console-based command engine built to practice command routing and project structure.
+This project was created as preparation for building Telegram bots in the future.

+**Concepts used:**
+- command registry
+- decorators
+- command routing
+- dictionary-based architecture
+- error handling
+- user input parsing

+---

 ## 📌 Notes
 This is a learning repository.
 Code may be refactored and improved as I continue studying Python.